-Why 2 World Trade Center is Not Built
+Why 2 World Trade Center is not Built as of September 2025

-The World Trade Center site has come a long way since its brutal attack on September 11, 2001.
-All newly completed towers are at least 90% leased.
-One World Observatory and the 9/11 Memorial and Museum receive many visitors daily, and hundreds of thousands of commuters use the Transportation Hub daily.
+The World Trade Center site in Lower Manhattan has come a long way since its brutal attack on September 11, 2001.
+All of the new office towers on the site are at least 90% leased.
+Every day, One World Observatory and the 9/11 Memorial and Museum receive tons of visitors.
+Hundreds of thousands of commuters utilize the Transit Hub.

-Yet, despite the new Performing Arts Center opening in September 2023, the World Trade Center site is still incomplete.
-Both 2 World Trade Center and 5 World Trade Center still need to be fully built.
+Yet, despite the new Performing Arts Center being the latest facility to open on the site in September 2023, the World Trade Center site remains incomplete.
+As of September 2025, both 2 World Trade Center and 5 World Trade Center are the last buildings left to be fully built.

 I often visit the World Trade Center site when I use the PATH station to get to/from New Jersey.
-While the complex does look great, I keep noticing that the Vesey Street PATH entrance structure is filled with art murals and even has an outdoor bar.
+While the complex looks great, I keep noticing that the Vesey Street PATH entrance structure is filled with art murals.
+It even has an outdoor bar in the back.

-While a plan to build 5WTC is moving forward, 2WTC is still on hold.
-In this article, I will discuss why the new Two World Trade Center has yet to be built and explore the financial and political hurdles 2WTC has faced.
+While a plan to build 5WTC is slated to move forward once funding is secured, 2WTC is still on hold.
+In this article, I will discuss why the new Two World Trade Center has not yet been built.
+I will also explore the financial and political hurdles this tower is facing.

 You will receive email notifications on new posts and all other updates.